Richardflores009/professional-portfolio/README.md

 ## Description
 ******************************************************************************************************************************************************************************************************************************

-Creating a personal portfolio from scratch.
-I have added a pho, my name and some links that take you to other sections of the page.
+Created a personal portfolio from scratch.
+I have added a photo, my name and some links that take you to other sections of the page.
 When you hover over the little hamburger it will drop down clickable nav buttons.
 When you final reach the work section the most recent project will be big and all photos when clicked will take you to projects/ filler work pages.
 The page is also built for multiple screen sizes.
 ## Screenshot
 ******************************************************************************************************************************************************************************************************************************